janschupke/flashcards/README.md

 - **Keyboard Shortcuts:** Full keyboard support for efficient practice

 ### Adaptive Learning System
-- **Intelligent Character Selection:** 70% of selections prioritize struggling/new characters, 30% for successful ones
+- **Progressive Character Selection:** 80% of selections prioritize struggling/new characters with progressive weighting, 20% for successful ones
 - **Weighted Random Selection:** Characters weighted by inverse success rate within each group
 - **Progressive Range Expansion:** Automatically expands from 100 to 1,500 characters as you improve
 - **Performance Tracking:** Individual tracking for each character's success rate